willytrek/Awesome-diffraction-tomography/README.md

 - - [The Theory of Diffraction Tomography](https://arxiv.org/pdf/1507.00466)
 ## Optical diffraction tomography (ODT)

-This section mainly focuses on the algorithmic aspect of holographic display systems.
+This section mainly focuses on the optical diffraction tomography.

 ### Traditional Heuristic Methods